qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 Working with GRASS modules
 ---------------------------

-The GRASS shell inside the GRASS Toolbox provides access to almost all (more than
-300) GRASS modules in a command line interface.
-To offer a more user-friendly working environment, about 200 of the available GRASS modules and functionalities are also provided by graphical dialogs within the GRASS plugin Toolbox.
+The GRASS plugin provides a user-friendly toolbox with about 200 of the available GRASS modules and functionalities.

 A complete list of GRASS modules available in the graphical Toolbox in QGIS version |CURRENT| is available in the GRASS wiki at